WOMEN & GIRLS FOOTBALL - ON THE RISE

 Through the UEFA Euro 2022 Legacy Plan, we have been able to support our Clubs & Leagues to ensure there is capacity for the additional interest and demand in women’s football following the tournament.

-But our dedication does not begin and end with the Euro’s , We are pleased that the Womens Recreational offer has now been expanded for a further two years with funding secured from Sport England, The FA and MCRactive.
-We will also continue our commitment to local clubs, groups and individuals responsible for driving the development of Women’s sport.
+But our dedication does not begin and end with the Euro’s, We are pleased that the Womens Recreational offer has now been expanded for a further two years with funding secured from Sport England, The FA and Manchester Active.

+There are now 99 clubs in Manchester, from U7 to open age, with female teams.
 Check out just some of the football clubs and groups we’re working with below;

 - Manchester Laces - Women's Club, 16+ (CHECK OUT OUR 'IN FOCUS' INTERVIEW WITH THE LACES HERE)